 Six months after ABACE 2017 was held in Shanghai and six months before the next edition of Asia’s premier business aviation event (April 17 to 19, 2018), business aviation activity is growing robustly in Shanghai, according to Carey Matthews, general manager of ABACE host facility Shanghai Hawker Pacific Business Aviation Centre (SHPBASC) at Hongqiao Airport.

-Speaking to AIN at NBAA 2017 in Las Vegas, Carey said, “We’re having our best year ever in terms of numbers” of aircraft using the FBO.
+Speaking to AIN at NBAA 2017 in Las Vegas, Matthews said, “We’re having our best year ever in terms of numbers” of aircraft using the FBO.
 September was a record month, up 11.6 percent on September 2016, he added.
 “We’re seeing robust growth in bizjet ops throughout Shanghai.”

-Carey also said that the company’s second Shanghai FBO, at Terminal 2 of Pudong International Airport, is now able to offer customs, immigration and quarantine (CIQ) services.
+Matthews also said that the company’s second Shanghai FBO, at Terminal 2 of Pudong International Airport, is now able to offer customs, immigration and quarantine (CIQ) services.
 Having this year round is a major step forward, he added.
 Previously Hawker Pacific could only offer CIQ at its Hongqiao FBO.

 The Pudong general aviation apron area can now be configured for high-density parking.
 Instead of six wide-cabin, long-range business jets, the apron can now accommodate 24, said Matthews.